yushikmr/OptModels/README.md

 # OptModels
-Model building modules for optimization
+Model building modules for optimization.

+Code is easier to write than most other libraries, and overwhelmingly fast calculations are achieved.
+C ++ booster speeds up core computation

 ## Genetic Algorithm